Daniel-Fiuk/Daniel-Fiuk/README.md

 <h1 align="center"> Hello!
 Nice to meet you!
 I'm Dan. </h1>

 I am a game systems programmer and a graduate of Ontario Tech University.
-I specialize in C# and C++, creating game systems and designer tools for developers and artists in Unity and Unreal Engine.
+I specialize in C# and C++, creating algorithms, game systems, and designer tools for developers and artists in Unity and Unreal Engine.

-Currently, I'm working on a game called Daybreak.
-A top-down survivor-like focused on short 5-minute gameplay sessions with bullet heaven mechanics.
+I'm working on a game called Daybreak: a survivor-like game where the player fights against hoards of devouring void entities in a world being consumed from all existence.
+Taking the successful formula of games like Vaimpre Survivors and 20 Minutes Till Dawn, it introduces live service elements, allowing it to evolve.
+Daybreak focuses on 5-minute gameplay sessions with social sharing features for players to compete with friends for the best daily scores.
 Check it out [here](https://constantine-pallas.itch.io/daybreak) once we release it!
-While you wait, take a peek at some of our other games like [Moonset](https://www.gamecon.ca/2023/second/stellar-octopians) and [Starlight](https://www.gamecon.ca/2024/third/stellar-octopians)!
+While you wait, please take a peek at some of our other games like [Moonset](https://www.gamecon.ca/2023/second/stellar-octopians), a high-speed grappling platformer where you race to the end for the shortest time, and [Starlight](https://www.gamecon.ca/2024/third/stellar-octopians), a magic building game where you experiment with powerful spell combinations!

 <!-- How to Reach Me Section -->
 <h3 align="center"> Here's how you can reach me! </h3>